 - an often blotchy rash can spread to other parts of the body

 - breathing difficulties

 - chest pain

 - rapid heartbeat

 - severe swelling, which might occur in a body part some way from the bite area, such as the tongue or lips

 These symptoms require immediate medical attention.

-Some people may have a stronger reaction the second time they are bitten by a particular type of insect.
-This is called sensitization.
-The individual becomes more sensitive to the insect's saliva.
+Some people may have a stronger reaction the second time a particular type of insect bites them.
+The individual might have experienced sensitization, in which an individual becomes more sensitive to the insect's saliva.

 - pus inside or around the bite